Operations

 |---|---|

-Cloudflare.EnsureAuthenticated | Verify Cloudflare credentials.
+Cloudflare.EnsureAuthenticated | Verify the Cloudflare API token with Cloudflare's token verification endpoint.
 Prompts interactively if environment variables are not set.
 See authentication for setup. |

 Cloudflare.PagesDeploy | Deploy a directory to Cloudflare Pages.
-The directory should be the build output folder. |
+The directory should be the build output folder.
+Automatically verifies Pages project access before running wrangler deploy. |

 Cloudflare.PagesListProjects | List all Cloudflare Pages projects. |